-If you want to maximize the effectiveness of your hiring process, you need to ensure that it is free of the typical issues that really frustrate candidates.
+If you want to maximize the effectiveness of your hiring process, you need to ensure that it is free of the typical job market issues that really frustrate candidates.

 Here, I’ve outline some of the top complaints that candidates have about hiring processes, as well as some tips to help you remedy these problems should you find they plague your hiring efforts.

 1. Your Job Ads Ignore the Needs of Candidates

 Top talent is deterred by job ads that focus almost exclusively on the employer’s needs.
 If your ads don’t talk about how the company can meet candidates’ needs, then the best candidates will probably walk away without applying.

 A recent study found that candidate-centered postings receive many more and higher-quality applicants than employer-centered postings.